 All these factors affect molt frequency to a varying degree.
 The dwarf shrimp molting process is highly susceptible to environmental factors, particularly temperature and food availability, which affect growth by altering molt frequency and molt increment.
 While the relationships between temperature, food, and growth are consistent, the response to CO2-induced pH reduction is variable.

 Note: water changes for newly molted shrimp can be very dangerous if replaced water contains a higher concentration of salt compared to that the shrimp has right now.

 In this case, shrimp’s sell will absorb the salt (because of Osmosis).
-In its turn, in order to adjust the saline concentration, the cells will have no intake more water to compensate.
+In its turn, in order to adjust the saline concentration, the cells will have to intake more water to compensate.

 What Dwarf Shrimp Need to Molt

 The required salts for an upcoming molting are absorbed mainly from the water and apart from the diet, transferred to the bloodstream, and mobilized for use.
-Therefore, eating the old exoskeleton after the molt, as often assumed, is not absolutely necessary.
+Therefore, eating the old exoskeleton after they molt, as often assumed, is not absolutely necessary.

 The calcium intake itself depends on the concentration in the body.